 So there you have it!
 Our comprehensive guide to Scribd VS Kindle Unlimited.
 We hope this guide clears all your doubts and answers any questions you may have had about the two services.

-At the end of the day, both Scribd and Kindle Unlimited are great options for readers who want access to an extensive library of books, but if we had to choose one, we would go with Scribd – its combination of an affordable price tag and a wide variety of content make it hard to beat.
+At the end of the day, both Scribd and Kindle Unlimited are great options for readers who want access to an extensive library of books.
+If we had to choose one, we would probably go with Scribd – its combination of an affordable price tag and a wide variety of content make it hard to beat.

 What do you think?
 Let us know in the comments below which service you prefer and why.